KURVFORM/PDFCreator/README.md

-PDFCreator
+Publisher Tool

-Dynamo Script to publish Revit Sheets in PDF or DWG format with automated BS1192 naming format.
+Dynamo for Revit Script to publish Revit Sheets in PDF or DWG format with automated BS1192 naming format.